PEOPLE

 KIMBERLY STEINER, AIA, Principal

-In addition to her work at Steiner Studio, Kim is currently teaching a graduate-level design studio at the Georgia Institute of Technology College of Architecture.
+In addition to her work at Steiner Studio, Kim has been teaching graduate design studios at the Georgia Institute of Technology College of Architecture since 2022.

-Kim‘s recent experience includes several award-winning projects with Weiss/Manfredi Architecture/Landscape/Urbanism, where she worked for 9 years.
-She was project architect for the North Entry Visitor Sequence/West Conservatory project at Longwood Gardens in Kennett Square.
-Previously she was the project architect for the Krishna Singh Center for Nanotechnology at the University of Pennsylvania, where she headed complex laboratory and mechanical system coordination with scientists, client, and engineers.
+Kim‘s previous experience includes several award-winning projects with Weiss/Manfredi Architecture/Landscape/Urbanism, where she worked for 9 years.
+She was project architect for the Longwood Gardens North Entry Visitor Sequence/West Conservatory project, and project architect for the UPenn Krishna Singh Center for Nanotechnology where she headed complex laboratory and mechanical system coordination with scientists, client, and engineers.
 She was also project architect for the Barnard College Diana Center in New York City.
 Kim developed a strong focus on interiors at Weiss/Manfredi and played a key role in developing and implementing interior design across a wide range of projects.

 Prior to joining Weiss/Manfredi, Kimberly worked for Kohn, Pedersen and Fox (KPF) in New York City as well as Perkins+Will in Atlanta, GA.